Austin Broken Bone Attorneys

 In either case, the soft tissue injuries often lead to longer healing times and can leave permanent functional problems even if the fractured bone heals completely.

 While all fractures are similar to a degree and heal by the same process, recovery from a fracture varies considerably from case to case.

 The most significant factors that affect the time needed for recovery and the likely long term consequences include:

 - Which bone is affected; fracturing a hip is a far different than fracturing a small bone in the pinky finger; fracturing a bone in the spine is far different than fracturing a bone in the foot

 - Whether an upper limb fracture affects the victim’s dominant hand (left vs. right)

 - The type of fracture; a bone broken into several pieces is different than a fracture that involves a single, straight line break

 - The severity of accompanying injuries; recovery from a fracture alone is far different than recovery from a fracture that has broken completely through the skin, damaging the soft tissues on its path

 - Any complications that occur during recovery, especially osteonecrosis (the death of bone tissue), blood clots, and the failure of the fracture to heal normally

-- How important the fractured bone is to the victim’s work; collarbone fractures keep you away from job involving overhead reaching with a weight than if you sell insurance, while leg fractures keep you out of a job where you stand all day longer than out of a job which you can do sitting down
+- How important the fractured bone is to the victim’s work; collarbone fractures keep you away from jobs involving overhead reaching, while leg fractures keep you out of a job where you stand all day longer than out of a job which you can do sitting down

 - The age of the victim